Colostomy – Diseases of the colon are on the rise

 Helpful nutrition tips for the elderly with a colostomy

-Helpful hints regarding the dietary intake:
+Helpful hints regarding dietary intake:

 - A balanced diet that is rich in fruits and vegetables is indispensable.
 A well-balanced diet should prevent any problems related to bowel movements

-- Staying well-hydrated is absolutely necessary.
+- Staying well-hydrated is necessary.
 And therefore ask your elderly to drink at least 6 – 8 glasses of water.

 - Encourage your elderly to chew their food thoroughly before swallowing.

 - You can also consider giving your elderly buttermilk or yogurt.
 This not only helps in reducing gas formation but also improves gut health.